 From times immemorial, the two areas belong together.
 In the second half of the the second millennium BCE, the entire region, known as Kizzuwatna, was part of the Hittite Empire.
 Contemporary sources mention the two main cities on the plains: the residence known as Tarša (Tarsus) and Adanija (Adana).
 The most important language was Luwian.
 In those days, the region was ruled by a prince from the Hittite royal family, who was called "priest".

-After the fall of the Hittite Empire (after 1190 BCE), the two areas were included in a new, "Neo-Hittite", kingdom called Tarhuntassa, which had its capital in Pamphylia.
+After the fall of the Hittite Empire (after 1190 BCE), the two areas were included in a new, "Neo-Hittite" kingdom called Tarhuntassa, which had its capital somewhere in Pamphylia.
 It is not known how long this state existed.
-When the Assyrians discovered the region in the ninth century, they called the fertile eastern area Qu'e (its capital was Adana), and the western area Hilakku; from this word our Cilicia is derived.
+When the Assyrians discovered the region in the ninth century, they called the fertile eastern area Qu'e (with important towns in Karatepe and Adana), and the western area Hilakku; from this word our Cilicia is derived.

 Meanwhile, Hilakku remained independent.
 The Assyrians were not interested in the underdeveloped mountain area and its poor tribes.
 However, during the reign of Aššurbanipal (668-631 BCE), Hilakku was threatened by the Cimmerians, a nomadic tribe from the northeast that had already overrun Armenia.
 Therefore, Hilakku placed itself under Assyrian protection.

 In 612, the Babylonians and Medes captured the Assyrian capital Nineveh (more).
 Hilakku survived the collapse of Assyria.
 A new kingdom came into being, in which both areas were united.
 Its capital was Tarsus.
 The Greeks rendered the title of its kings, suuannassai, as syennesis, and the name of the country as Cilicia.